H34TH3RS/food_fight/README.md

 How to Get Started

-1) Clone this repo.
+1. Clone this repo.
-2) Run npm install in your terminal.
+2. Run `npm install` in your terminal.
 This will install the dependencies needed for this application.
+3. Run `bundle` in the terminal to install the necessary ruby gems.
-3) Run the grunt command from the root directory of the project.
+4. Run the grunt command from the root directory of the project.
 This will execute the automated build process.
-4) Start up your rails server and got to http://localhost:3000/
+5. Start the rails server by typing `rails s` into your terminal.
+6. Go to http://localhost:3000/ to view your application locally.

 Application Deployment & Dependencies